sameerjha462000/nodeJS/04_moongose/notes/models.md

-1. Models are javascript classes that we make with assistance of mongoose which are used to interact with the mongoDb collection.
+# Models

-2. Understand the below code ...
+Models are javascript classes that we make with assistance of mongoose which are used to interact with the mongoDb collection.
+Before creating the Model we first need to define the schema which is done using the `mongoose.Schema()` constructor.

     ```JavaScript
         const mongoose = require('mongoose')